MezMerrit/AU-School-Handwriting-Fonts/README.md

 ## Ongoing & Future Development ##

 Some transitional precursive alternate glyph-sets are still under development, along with some small caps.
-Advanced math symbols will also come along with future development.
+The full cursive counterparts (for years 4-5 onward) are under way, along with Outline, Outline Arrows and Dotted variations.

-The full cursive counterparts (for years 4-5 onward) will be developed in due course, using a different software package designed specifically for cursive fonts in school/teaching environments.
+Watch the table above for progress notification.

 - - - -